SahanaReddy06/Jenkins/README.md

 50000 → Jenkins agents

-Uses image: myjenkins-blueocean:2.528.2-1
+Uses the custom image: myjenkins-blueocean:2.528.2-1

 📌 5.
 Open Jenkins in Browser

-Once the container starts, visit:
+Visit:

 👉 http://localhost:8080

-This will display the Unlock Jenkins page.
+You will see the Unlock Jenkins page.

 📌 6.
 Get Jenkins Initial Admin Password docker exec jenkins-blueocean cat /var/jenkins_home/secrets/initialAdminPassword

-Displays the initial password stored inside the container.
+Displays the initial admin password stored inside the container.

-Copy it and paste into Jenkins UI to unlock.
+Copy and paste it into the Jenkins UI to unlock Jenkins.

 📌 7.
 Start/Stop Jenkins Later

-After the first setup, do NOT run the full docker run command again.
+After initial setup, DO NOT run the full docker run command again.

-Use these simple commands:

 ▶️ Start Jenkins
 docker start jenkins-blueocean